RealKinetic/locust_k8s/Blog_part_1.md

 ## Install Locust

-Locust runs in a Python environment so we need to setup Python and its install tools if we don't already have them.
+Locust runs in a Python environment so you need to setup Python and its package install tools, if you don't already have them.
 Thankfully OS X and most Linux distros come with Python installed.

 To verify that you have Python installed, open a terminal window and run the following command: